Why doctors die

 This article series investigates the incredibly sensitive area of physician suicide.
 It explores why doctors die in such great numbers, how we end up with higher suicide rates than other groups; what the barriers are to getting help; and how to overcome the current systemic, cultural, and individual barriers which get in the way of physician suicide prevention.

 As we have previously posted, physician suicide is a global problem, and until recently was hardly spoken about.
-We are so grateful for the people behind initiatives like the Lorna Breen Heroes Foundation which exist to reduce physician suicide.
-But we must ask ourselves why it took the tragic death of yet another doctor to galvanize politicians – and physicians — into action.
+We are so grateful for the people behind initiatives like the Lorna Breen Heroes Foundation that exist to reduce physician suicide.

 Physicians have both general risk factors for suicide, and profession-specific ones driving our higher risk.
 First, we look at the shocking data on suicide and risk.